-5.3.0 Introduction
+6.3.0 Introduction

-This clause describes how to map <mgmtObj> resources specified in annex D of [Y.oneM2M.ARC] to the relevant management objects as defined by OMA DM ([3] and [4]).
+This clause describes how to map <mgmtObj> resources specified in annex D of [ITU-T Y.oneM2M.ARC] to the relevant management objects as defined by OMA DM ([OMA DM 1.3] and [OMA DM 2.0]).
 Since OMA DM 1.3 and OMA DM 2.0 use the same management objects except standard management objects, the resource mappings can be considered regardless of the specific version of the OMA DM Protocol.

-5.3.1 General Mapping Assumptions
+6.3.1 General Mapping Assumptions

 OMA DM Protocol implements the management functionalities by using the Management Objects.
 Management Object is a collection of Nodes which are related for providing certain management functionalities.
 For example, SCOMO is for the software management, and FUMO is for the firmware update, and so on.
 The individual management operations such as firmware update, software management can be achieved by manipulating the corresponding Management Object.
-Since oneM2M <mgmtObj> Resources are for providing specific management functionalities, oneM2M <mgmtObj> Resources shall be mapped to Management Objects specified by OMA DM [3] and [4].
+Since oneM2M <mgmtObj> Resources are for providing specific management functionalities, oneM2M <mgmtObj> Resources shall be mapped to Management Objects specified by OMA DM [OMA DM 1.3] and [OMA DM 2.0].

-5.3.2 Resource [firmware]
+6.3.2 Resource [firmware]